last-byte/PersistenceSniper/README.md

 - Value: this is the value of the registry property the techniques uses, or the name of the executable/library used, in case it's a technique which relies on planting something on the filesystem;
 - Access Gained: this is the kind of access the technique grants the attacker.
 If it's a Run key under HKCU for example, the access gained will be at a user level, while if it's under HKLM it will be at system level;
 - Note: this is a quick explanation of the technique, so that its workings can be easily grasped;
-- Reference: this is a link to a more in-depth explanation of the technique, should the analyst need to study it more.
+- Reference: this is a link to a more in-depth explanation of the technique, should the analyst need to study it more;
+- Signature: this property reports information on the signature of the binary associated with the persistence technique found;
+- IsBuiltinBinary: this boolean property reports if the binary associated with the persistence technique found is normally found on the Operating System and is considered builtin;
+- IsLolbin: this boolean property is set to True if the the binary associated with the persistence technique found is a [LOLBin](https://lolbas-project.github.io/).

 ## Dealing with false positives